 Corvus Pharmaceuticals, Inc. ("Corvus" or the "Company") was incorporated in Delaware on January 27, 2014 and commenced operations in November 2014.
-Corvus is a clinical-stage biopharmaceutical company focused on the development and commercialization of precisely targeted oncology therapies.
+Corvus is a clinical-stage biopharmaceutical company.
 The Company's operations are located in Burlingame, California.
+The Company has three insignificant subsidiaries.